dbuonomo/community-store-import/README.md

 # Product Groups
 Product groups can be specified by name in a column named pProductGroups.
 Separate each group name with a comma.
 If the product group does not exist, it will be created.
 This field is optional.

+# Roadmap
+* Add a summary and confirmation before import
+* Add option to skip product updates
+* Interrogate database for non-null (required) fields
+* Allow image IDs to be specified for each product
+* Dispatch concrete5 events
+* Add support for Community Store 2.x